 ‘E-safety' is a high priority for the school, and forms part of the safeguarding practices in school.
 Every school must have a designated 'E-safety Officer'.

-At Kings Rise, Miss Kausar and Mrs Somers are the E-Safety Leaders and any concerns regarding the misuse of technology should be reported to him.
+At Kings Rise, Mrs Noonan, Mrs Cruse and Miss Kausar are the E-Safety Leaders and any concerns regarding the misuse of technology should be reported to them.

 How is E-Safety Taught at Kings Rise?